Xr1stos/Music-video-similarity/README.md

 # Music video similarity
 Predicting video clip similarity using  image and audio features, as well as  audio features from spotify.
+See demo results in EVAL_Results file and watch the original video clip and the suggested similar ones, in order to evaluate the performance.

 # File descriptions: